GabrielWeinbrenner/Fugazcord/README.md

 # Fugazcord

 Our project is a chat application built with React on the front-end and Node.js on the back-end.
 It allows users to create channels, send messages, and see online users.
-We use Socket.IO for real-time communication and MongoDB for data storage.
+We use Socket.IO for real-time communication and Postgresql for data storage.

 We have a suite of Jest test cases for the front-end and back-end code.
 We test various functionalities such as creating channels, sending messages, and user authentication.
 We also have integration tests that test the communication between the front-end and back-end.